airgead73/boilerplate-react-auth/README.md

-# Boilerplate for react apps using parcel
+# Boilerplate for react apps using authO

-add library context